 We’re tracking the future bookings of five U.K. and Ireland markets eight weeks out from their most in-demand date in that city.

-Dublin’s story starts earlier than the rest, with forward occupancy rising from 73% at 12 weeks out to 81% when we look at eight weeks from the concert.
+Dublin’s story starts earlier than the rest, with forward demand rising from 68% at 12 weeks out to 76% when we look at eight weeks from the concert.

 8 weeks out

-With Dublin putting clear daylight between itself and the other Westlife-host markets, Belfast and Glasgow are the other success stories eight weeks out from the event, registering forward occupancy levels of 72% and 71%, respectively.
+With Dublin putting clear daylight between itself and the other Westlife-host markets, Belfast and Glasgow are the other success stories eight weeks out from the event, registering forward demand evels of 72% and 71%, respectively.
 Manchester (55%) and Newcastle-upon-Tyne (49%) are yet to see a significant uplift.

 7 weeks out

-A week without an uplift in Glasgow has seen Belfast move ahead, reaching 78% forward occupancy with seven weeks to go.
-Dublin remains ahead of both, reporting 82% forward occupancy.
-After a shaky start, Manchester and Newcastle-upon-Tyne registered declines in forward occupancy.
+A week without an uplift in Glasgow has seen Belfast move ahead, reaching 78% forward demand with seven weeks to go.
+Dublin remains ahead of Glasgow and has reached parity with Belfast, reporting 78% forward demand.
+After a shaky start, Manchester and Newcastle-upon-Tyne registered declines.

 6 weeks out

-The most notable movement occurred in Newcastle-upon-Tyne as it returned to the forward occupancy levels of eight weeks out.
+The most notable movement occurred in Newcastle-upon-Tyne as it returned to the forward demand levels of eight weeks out.
 A marginal increase was reported in Glasgow, as Manchester and Belfast remained the same.

 5 weeks out

-A consistent week across all markets saw fluctuations no greater than 3%.
+Dublin reported a 5% lift in an otherwise consistent week, as all other markets saw fluctuations no greater than 3%.

 4 weeks out

-In a week of little movement, Dublin (88%) and Glasgow (75%) each registered 3% lifts in forward demand.
+In a week of little movement, Dublin (86%) and Glasgow (75%) registered 2% and 3% lifts in forward demand, respectively.
 Belfast (80%) and Newcastle-upon Tyne (50%) experienced slight decreases in occupancy, just 4 weeks out from the event.

 3 weeks out

-A week of growth saw Dublin break the 90% mark for forward occupancy, while the largest increases were felt in Manchester (rising from 57% to 64%) and Newcastle-upon-Tyne (moving from 50% to 56%).
+A week of growth saw Dublin aiming towards the 90% mark for forward demand, while the largest increases were felt in Manchester (rising from 57% to 64%) and Newcastle-upon-Tyne (moving from 50% to 56%).

 2 weeks out